The 20 Best Small Dog Breeds for Your Home

 5. Cavalier King Charles Spaniel

 Personality: As their eyes indicate, Cavaliers are sweet, affectionate, and loving.
-This small dog is a mix of a classic toy breed and a traditional spaniel – they’re active and fun, but also can be perfectly content lap dogs.
+This small dog is a mix of a classic Toy breed and a traditional Spaniel — they’re active and fun but also can be perfectly content lap dogs.

-Size: Cavalier King Charles Spaniels can range a little in size, but generally fall into the 15 to 20 pounds range.
+Size: Cavalier King Charles Spaniels range a little in size, but generally fall into the 15 to 20 pounds range.

 Fun fact: The Cavalier is named after King Charles I of Britain — this small dog breed was one of his favorites.